loomnetwork/loom-sdk-documentation/docs/zh-CN/deploy-loom-mainnet.md

 Well done!👏🏻👏🏻👏🏻

-You are now ready to deploy your first smart contract to Loom Basechain!
+You are now ready to deploy your first smart contract to Basechain!

 In order to get a better feel for it, check out our [truffle-dappchain-example](https://github.com/loomnetwork/truffle-dappchain-example).